 Televise meetings – BEAT began videotaping the Pittsfield Conservation Commission hearings which are now broadcast, usually live, by Pittsfield Community Television.
 BEAT also videotapes for broadcast the Berkshire Metropolitan Planning Organization meetings, and many other meetings that could have an environmental impact either positive or negative.
 These meetings are broadcast on local community access television.
-This has served to better educate the citizens of Pittsfield about the function of conservation commissions and to give individuals a voice in the permitting processes.

 We work with groups and individuals to accomplish our goals.

 Volunteers – Be a part of the Team! – We work with individuals to:

 - create a grassroots uprising against new fracked gas pipelines being built in our state,